Reflective writing: Reflective writing in academia

-Reflective writing is regularly used in academic settings, as it helps students think about how they think.
+Reflective writing is regularly used in academic settings, as it helps students think about how they think and allows students to think beyond the scope of the literal meaning of their writing or thinking.
 In other words, it is a form of metacognition.
-It is frequently assigned to postsecondary students, and is particularly useful to students and practitioners in composition, education and health-related fields as it helps them reflect on their practice.
+Proper reflective writing is heavily influenced by metacognition.
+Metacognition allows for better self-reflection and allows the writer to take the material beyond the literal meaning.
+Reflective writing can be seen as a metacognitive genre that heavily influences literacy narrative assignments due to the increased reflective thinking it applies to students.
+Students can consciously and unconsciously analyze their experiences and interactions through this assessment tool.It is frequently assigned to postsecondary students and is particularly useful to students and practitioners in composition, education, and health-related fields as it helps them reflect on their practice.
 Typical academic reflective writings include portfolios, summaries, and journals.
-Reflective writing is not limited in academic writing because it often takes many different forms.
+Reflective writing is not limited to academic writing because it often takes many different forms.
 Sometimes it is used in stand-alone assessment tasks, and other times it is incorporated into other tasks such as essays.

+Reflective writing in education systems aids in adapting students' "knowledge in waiting" into "knowledge in practice" which encourages students to analyze previous professional experiences when applying these to future situations.
+This type of analytical skill is advantageous for students pursuing professions that have recurring unpredictable situations and allows students to be better prepared for the workplace.

 Evidence shows that reflective writing is a good way to increase empathy in medical students.
 Another study showed that students who were assigned reflective writing during a camp developed greater self-awareness, had a better understanding of their goals, and were better able to recognize their personal development.

+It is also found that students who partake in critical reflective assignments use it as a way to let out their pent-up emotions, making critical reflection a way to seek cathartic relief.